← 시리즈 홈 ← Series Home

 4

-In 1451, the Medici Bank reached its apex: total subscribed capital of 88,000 gold florins.
+By 1451, the Medici Bank reached its zenith.
+Total contributed capital: 88,000 gold florins.

 The Palazzo Medici in Florence was the architectural expression of this power.